When is the Loki TV series released on Disney+? What’s it about?

-Tom Hiddleston is ready to return to the MCU as Asgardian miscreant Loki in a brand new miniseries on streaming service Disney .

-The collection, like the remainder of the post-Endgame Marvel properties, is shrouded in secrecy, however Marvel boss Kevin Feige and co have dropped a couple of hints alongside the way in which as to what we will anticipate.
+The sequence, like the remainder of the post-Endgame Marvel properties, is shrouded in secrecy, however Marvel boss Kevin Feige and co have dropped a number of hints alongside the way in which as to what we will count on.

-Apparently, Rick and Morty’s Michael Waldron has signed on as head author with Intercourse Training’s Kate Herron on directing duties, so it may transfer in a wholly totally different path to something we’ve seen earlier than within the Marvel universe.
+Apparently, Rick and Morty’s Michael Waldron has signed on as head author with Intercourse Training’s Kate Herron on directing duties, so it might transfer in a wholly completely different course to something we’ve seen earlier than within the Marvel universe.

 - Disney confirms launch date for Disney streaming service